-In addition, insurers may become less willing to continue writing coverage in certain areas for certain perils, which may depress home prices in those areas.
+In addition, insurers in some areas may have become less willing to continue writing coverage or significantly increased insurance premiums.
+As coverage becomes unavailable or prohibitively expensive, home prices may decline and fewer loans in the area may be eligible for acquisition by Fannie Mae.
 Ultimately, the desirability of areas that frequently experience hurricanes, wildfires or other natural disasters may diminish over time, which can depress home prices or adversely affect the region's economy.